There is no exquisite beauty without some strangeness. —– Edgar Allan Poe

 Gothic Literature is also called Dark Romanticism.

-Here are 10 characteristics of Gothic Novels
+What are the characteristics of Gothic Novels?

 - The Hero/Villain

 - A Female Protagonist in Distress (the Victim)

 - Mystery Plots

 In Gothic novels, the villain acts like a hero in the beginning to turn into evil when the story develops and more details of his dark nature come to the surface.
 A charismatic, charming character, he will deceive the reader and the other characters into believing that he’s a good guy.
 Examples are Frankenstein — subtitled The Modern Prometheus — Heathcliff (Wuthering Heights), Count Dracula and so on.